LeaVerou/lea.verou.me/consulting/index.md

 - CSS (both designing language features, and coming up with novel solutions to hard CSS problems)
 - Color science, especially in the context of web technologies
 - Web Components
-- Design systems and design tokens, especially as they are used on the Web
+- Design systems and design tokens, especially around their use for Web UIs
 - Qualitative and quantitative research methods

 ## Product & API design